-- the relevance of the application to the call; - the significant impact of the expected results;

-- that their application requires the use of large allocations both in terms of compute and data storage resources- to reach the objective of their application; and - that the methods, software, and tools are technically adapted to efficiently use the target supercomputer thereby demonstrating the feasibility of the project.
+- the relevance of the application to the call; - the significant impact of the expected results; - that their application requires the use of large allocations both in terms of compute and data storage resources- to reach the objective of their application; and - that the methods, software, and tools are technically adapted to efficiently use the target supercomputer thereby demonstrating the feasibility of the project.
 Applications should clearly explain why the work cannot be performed on a smaller HPC system.
 To this end, applicants may rely on technical data collected via Benchmark Access.

-Furthermore, the Applicant must:
+Furthermore, the Applicant must

-- provide a project plan, with an adequate time schedule of the expected resource consumption during the lifetime of the project; and - commit to publish the abstract and results of their project as well as Principal Investigator's and team members' names, surnames, affiliations and countries.
+- provide a project plan, with an adequate time schedule of the expected resource consumption during the lifetime of the project; and - commit to publish the results of their project.